esp-rs/book/src/frequently-asked-questions.md

 [patch-section]: https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html#the-patch-section
 [switch-to-main-branch]: https://embassy.dev/book/#_how_do_i_switch_to_the_main_branch

+## Can I Use `mem::forget` on Drivers?

+The `mem::forget` function should be avoided, as forgetting drivers may result in unintended consequences.
+Peripheral drivers provide `Drop` implementations which return the peripheral to its default, unconfigured state, and if necessary cancel any DMA transactions which are current in progress.
+Forgetting a driver may result in erroneously configured peripherals and/or DMA transactions which run indefinitely and never complete.

 ## Simulating Projects

 Simulating projects can be handy.
 It allows users to test projects using CI, try projects without having hardware available, and many other scenarios.